theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 * Keep laying off the alcohol (it's not worth it)

 #### Bonus: Give 150% and Ask for a Raise

-This isn't always available to everyone, but it is important, becuase especially if you are a hard worker, chances are you are probably being underpaid.
-This isn’t always the case, so by all means don’t act like you are entitled to more money.
+This isn't always available to everyone, but it is important.
+Especially if you are a hard worker, chances are you are probably being underpaid.

-The only way this works is if you truly make yourself an asset at work that no one can find anywhere else.
-This means working late, finding ways to save the company money and bringing real value to the table.
-Exceed expectations in every way.
-You can't just ask for a raise because you feel like it, you need to make it obvious you deserve one.
+The only way this works is if you truly make yourself an asset at work that no one can find anywhere else. **This means working late, finding ways to save the company money and bringing real value to the table.** Exceed expectations in every way.
+You can't just ask for a raise because you feel like it—you need to make it obvious you deserve one.
 I once heard that 1 Million Dollars was left on the table in your lifetime for never asking for a raise.
-Thats alot of money.
+That is a lot of money.

 Approach your employer with a pitch for why you want a raise and your reasons for your target range.
-Most likely your'e being underpaid to start because unfortunately most employers will not always be looking out for your best interest.
+Put together a roadmap to show how you have helped grow the company and save the business money.
+Take some time to research negotiation skills, there's a book I can't recommend more called "Never Split the Difference."
+Too many of us won't stick up for ourselves and so we spend most of our lives being taken advantage of.

 ## In review: Mindset Shift => I Deserve Nothing

 You need to realize that when you are in debt you own nothing.
 The money you're making is someone else's money.
+Once we learn to think like this it's much easier to start living the meager lifestyle necessary to pay back loans like this at such a rapid rate.

-This attitude of rewarding ourselves with money that doesn't belong to us is fundamentally flawed.
+The prevalent attitude of rewarding ourselves with money that doesn't belong to us is fundamentally flawed.
 We keep lying to ourselves.

-There are other ways to reward yourself:

-* spending time with friends.
-* go somewhere new
-* watch a tv show
-* throw a huge part when you pay your last loan
+I think this is one of the critical issues in the minds of millennials.
+We need to grow up and be responsible for our own lives and our own educations.

+There is nothing more freeing than paying off your last student loan.
+It has been almost a lifelong goal of mine now I can say that I paid my way through college and I'm debt free at 23.

+I encourage you to throw a party when you pay your last loan.
+Let loose a little spend some money to enjoy yourself.
+You deserve it.
+Me, I bought a handle of bourbon, a flank steak and enjoyed both by a crackling fire...or maybe that was Ron Swanson.

-You are trading convenience for money, so live is going to be a bit inconvenient.
+You are trading convenience for money, so life is going to be a bit inconvenient until then, but it's worth it!

 ### Good luck out there :)

-How did you go about paying your student loans?
-Any tips you wouldn't mind sharing with the group?
+How did you go about paying off your student loans?
+Any tips you want to share?